23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Alcatraz Island from SF bay Pier 33 with telephoto lens the rock looks desolate

-Suggested Place to Stay: Hotel Zephyr San Francisco - Right next to Pier 33
+Where to Stay: Hotel Zephyr San Francisco – Right next to Pier 33

 4. Half Moon Bay State Beach